dinisvieira/xamarin-intro-worshop/Guide-Mac.md

 	![](images/AddJSONMainMac2.png)

 * 6) You can now import the required dependencies for the JsonConvert and HttpClient.
+> You must repeat this process while selecting the iOS project

 > One of the great things about using Xamarin is that you can still use all the plugins out there because Nuget is fully supported on these Portable Class Libraries.
 So for example this Json.NET plugin will be used by both the Android and iOS platform.